 Who does the fitting?

 Seating assessments are done by physical therapy or occupational therapists and this takes about 1.5 hours on average.
-Special adjustments by an Assistive Technology Professions (ATP) are required if there is a cushion, special back, or if it is a power wheelchairs or ultra-lightweight wheelchair.
+Special adjustments by an Assistive Technology Professions (ATP) are required if there is a cushion, special back, or if it is a power wheelchair or ultra-lightweight wheelchair.
 ATP’s deliver the chair at the client’s home and spend time teaching wheelchair use and assessing the home for doorway width and access issues.

 ATP’s are available for emergency repairs such as a flat tire or non-functioning technology.
 Even after hours, many technologists will make home visits to get the wheelchair user “back up and running.”